 - In AP Research, students are assessed on a 4,000–5,000 word academic paper, and presentation and oral defense of their research.
 There is no exam administered in May.

-Schools must apply to participate in the program.
+Schools must fill out a required online form to participate in the program or to offer AP Seminar as a standalone course.
 To learn more, go to collegeboard.org/apcapstone.

 - AP Seminar End-of-Course Exams can be ordered for regular testing or late testing.

 - AP Research Exams can only be ordered for regular testing.
 Reminder: AP Research does not have an end-of-course exam, but an exam must be ordered for each student enrolled in the course so their performance task can be scored by College Board.

 The AP Digital Portfolio is directly linked to My AP.
 When students enroll in an AP Seminar or AP Research class section in My AP, their enrollment will carry over to the AP Digital Portfolio.
 An AP ID will be assigned to the student through My AP and will also carry over to the AP Digital Portfolio.